syncfusion-content/angularjs-docs/angularjs/Signature/How-To.md

 ### Save signature image with user defined format

 By default, the downloaded image from the signature canvas will be in **png** format.
-We can define our own format to download the image with e-**saveimageformat** property.
+We can define our own format to download the image with [`e-saveimageformat`] property.
 And we can also save the image along with the background by using the **e-savewithbackground** property.

 The following code example is used to download drawn image on the Signature control.